awesome-llm-papers/awesome-llm-papers.github.io/_publications/wu2021recursively.markdown

 citations: 63
 bibkey: wu2021recursively
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2109.10862'}]
-tags: [Model Architecture, Training Techniques, GPT, Reinforcement Learning]
+tags: [Model Architecture, GPT, Reinforcement Learning, Training Techniques, Evaluation]
 ---
 A major challenge for scaling machine learning is training models to perform tasks that are very difficult or time-consuming for humans to evaluate.
 We